Tuinal Abuse and Addiction Treatment Options

 What Is Tuinal?

 Tuinal is the trade name for a barbiturate that comprises two chemicals: amobarbital sodium and secobarbital sodium.
-The drug was developed in the 1940s by Eli Lilly and was initially marketed as a sedative medication.
+Eli Lilly developed the drug in the 1940s and initially marketed it as a sedative medication.
+(2) (3)

 How Tuinal Works

 People who have problems with anxiety or trouble sleeping will find drugs like Tuinal helpful as they ease their symptoms.
-However, there are significant risks to taking Tuinal, especially on a long-term basis.
+However, there are significant risks to taking Tuinal, especially long-term.

 Common Side Effects of Tuinal Usage

-If Tuinal is used excessively or long term, it can cause significant side effects.
-Doctors who have patients on barbiturate type sedatives need to monitor the numbers of prescriptions made and the frequency of requests.
-They also need to review these patients regularly to check for signs of dependence.
+If Tuinal is used excessively or long-term, it can cause significant side effects.
+Doctors who have patients on barbiturate-type sedatives need to monitor the number of prescriptions made and the frequency of requests.
+(7) They also need to review these patients regularly to check for signs of dependence.

 - Muscle and joint pain